dmayerdesign/funk/GOOD_IDEAS.md

   manipulation should be avoided if possible, even if it provides a small performance boost, since platform-specific concerns should be delegated to the framework.

-# Less-important ideas that are also good

-## The file system is part of the code

-Default exports offer several advantages:

-- Instead of the function/class name occurring twice in my code (in the filename and in the function/class definition), it only occurs once.
-- They encourage writing single-responsibility files.

-## [Trying it out] Source-control the development database
+## [Trying it out] Source-control initial states of the development database

 Source-controlling a JSON copy of the development database reduces the need for database surgery and surfaces dependencies on database state.